nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### CreateAttributeRequestItem

 If you want to create IdentityAttributes or RelationshipAttributes for the peer, the [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) can be used.
 Please have a look at the [ProposeAttributeRequestItem](#proposeattributerequestitem) if the peer should be able to overwrite the Attribute.
 To create an Attribute with a fixed value defined by the Sender, an Identity uses the CreateAttributeRequestItem.
 A fixed value in this case means, that the Recipient is not allowed to change the value when accepting the Request.
-All details on how to use the CreateAttributeRequestItem and examples of use cases for it can be found in the [Create Attribute for peer]({% link _docs_integrate/create-attributes-for-peer.md %}) guide.
+All details on how to use the CreateAttributeRequestItem and examples of use cases for it can be found in the [Create Attributes for peer]({% link _docs_integrate/create-attributes-for-peer.md %}) guide.

 Depending on whether the CreateAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it: